georgejornd/Transcarpathia-Frontend/README.md

 Not my design.
 Just markup of figma layout.
-Used html, css
+Used html, css, js